westonstearns/Kaggle-Python-Tutorial/chapter1.md

 To get proportions, you can again pass in the argument `normalize = True` to the `.value_counts()` method.

 *** =instructions
+- Calculate the survival rates in absolute numbers using `values_counts()` method.
+- Calculate the survival rates as proportions by setting the `normalize` argument to `True`.
+- Repeat the same calculations, but on subsets of survivals based in Sex.

 *** =hint
+- The code for the first four tasks is already given in the assignment!
+- Think about the `normalization` argument, and don't forget to print.

 *** =pre_exercise_code
 ```{python}